|SEMESTER HOURS||REGULAR FEES||*DOMESTIC NON RESIDENT||*INTERNATIONAL NON RESIDENT|

 Tuition, fees, and meal plan (board expense) will be charged against financial aid awards of students who sign the Financial Aid/Scholarship Authorization by mail or in person; however, the student remains responsible for full payment of charges in the event that he or she becomes ineligible for financial aid for any reason.

-Federal Perkins Loan recipients must report to the Office of Financial Aid to sign a Federal Perkins Loan promissory note prior to having funds disbursed to their student account.
+Federal Perkins Loan recipients must report to Student Central to sign a Federal Perkins Loan promissory note prior to having funds disbursed to their student account.

-Students who did not make satisfactory academic progress for federal student aid programs, as defined in the McNeese Catalog, will be notified by mail.
+Students who did not make satisfactory academic progress for federal student aid programs, as defined in the McNeese Catalog, will be notified by MSU email accounts.
 These students will have a hold placed on their financial aid awards and will not be awarded financial assistance.
-These students have the right to appeal in writing for financial aid based on documented extenuating circumstances.
-Contact the Office of Financial Aid for appeal dates.
-All appeal letters must be received no later than two weeks before the scheduled meeting in order for the Office of Financial Aid to acquire any transcripts needed for the meeting.
-Appeal results will be available after 3 p.m. on the day following the appeal meeting.
-Additional appeal meetings will occur once every two months thereafter.
+These students have the right to appeal electronically for financial aid based on documented extenuating circumstances.
+Contact Student Central for appeal dates.
+All electronic appeals must be received by the specified deadline.
+Appeal results will be emailed to the MSU email account once a decision is made.
+Appeal results are final.
 Denied appeals result in the cancellation of financial aid awards, and students must re-establish their eligibility.

-Exception: First-time Stafford Loan recipients with less than 30 semester hours earned cannot be processed until July 9.
-Any refunds are processed by Administrative Accounting and then sent to Higher One for distribution.
+Exception: First-time Stafford Loan recipients with less than 30 semester hours earned cannot be processed until July 11.
+Any refunds are processed by Administrative Accounting and then sent to Bank Mobile for distribution.

 Financial Aid and PTA Accounts: PTA charges are not automatically deducted from financial aid awards.
 Each student is responsible for paying the entire balance owed on a PTA account at the McNeese Bookstore.

 Financial Aid and Housing Expense: Housing expenses are not automatically deducted from financial aid awards.
-Students are responsible for paying their housing expenses directly to Ambling.
+Students are responsible for paying their housing expenses directly to RISE Residential.

 Students who have received a financial aid notification letter stating the amount of financial aid awarded need to confirm their award amount with financial aid and be sure to sign the financial aid authorization after they register for classes.
-Students, who have not received a financial aid notification letter, should check with the Office of Financial Aid after registering to determine eligibility to use financial aid toward semester expenses.
+Students, who have not received a financial aid notification letter, should check with Student Central after registering to determine eligibility to use financial aid toward semester expenses.

 How Dropping or Adding Classes Affects Financial Aid

 All federal programs will be disbursed based on your actual enrollment and degree status at the end of late registration.
 However, attendance is monitored during the semester and all federal programs will be reduced for financial aid recipients who never attend classes.
-These students may owe a refund to the Federal aid program and should inquire at the Office of Financial Aid prior to dropping or withdrawing from classes.
-Students who add classes during registration should notify the Office of Financial Aid to verify award(s).
+These students may owe a refund to the Federal aid program and should inquire at Student Central prior to dropping or withdrawing from classes.
+Students who add classes during registration should notify Student Central to verify award(s).

 How Withdrawal from the University Affects Financial Aid